Wylhelm/MemoRise/user_guide.md

 ## Tips for Best Results

-- Use descriptive keywords when searching for memories.
+- Use descriptive and detailed content when adding memories.
+- Utilize the chat feature to gain insights from your memories.
+- Regularly check the analytics page to understand trends in your memories.
-- Regularly export your memories for backup purposes.
+- Export your memories periodically for backup purposes.

 If you encounter any issues or have questions, please refer to our support documentation or contact our support team.